Diamondbacks vs. Padres Player Props Betting Odds

-Player props can be found for Juan Soto and Corbin Carroll, among others, when the San Diego Padres visit the Arizona Diamondbacks at Chase Field on Friday at 9:40 PM ET.
+Player prop bet odds for Corbin Carroll, Juan Soto and others are available when the Arizona Diamondbacks host the San Diego Padres at Chase Field on Saturday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!